rdlester/hermes/introAndTutorial.md

 	  currentWorld.draw();
 	}

 At the very top, you'll notice that Hermes is already imported, meaning you don't have to worry about importing the library into the sketch.
-You'll also notice two `import static` statements.
-These statements make it easy to access a number of helper functions and constants (which we'll discuss later), and while we recommend including them, they aren't strictly necessary.
 Next, several constants are defined.
 The first two simply define the size of the sketch.
 The next two define input and output ports, used for networking; we'll discuss Open Sound Control networking later in the `PostOffice` section.
 Then, a World variable `currentWorld` is defined.

 The `setup` function starts by calling size, as usual.
 Then, `Hermes.setPApplet(this);` is called; this call is required to give Hermes access to Processing's internals, allowing Hermes to operate at full power.
 Finally, a `TemplateWorld` is constructed, saved as `currentWorld`, and started.
 The draw function only has a single line: `world.draw()`.
 To understand what these two functions are doing, let's learn about the `World`.